aelzenaar/ncea-notes/unibooks.md

  * Bela Bollobas, _Modern Graph Theory_; Reinhard Diestel, _Graph Theory_.
 First couple of chapters from these are good for the graph theory part of 326.
 Nice exercises, but take care that these books are harder than you need.
 (511.6 B69m and 511.5 D56)
  * P.J.
 Cameron and J.H van Lint: _Graphs, Codes and Designs_.
 I really like this book.
 It's a bit terse and denser than you need, but I like it.
 (511.6 C18)
  * W.D.
 Wallis, _Combinatorial Designs_.
-This book is quite good for proofs, he presents some of the arguments in a more explicit way than the lecture notes.
-There are a bunch of explicit constructions, the exercises are fine but nothing special (not very many, often computational).
+This book is the must-have book for the block designs section of 326, IMHO.
+I really like the tone, it goes through a lot of different examples and explicit constructions, and it has plenty of literature references.
+The book is quite good for proofs, and he presents some of the arguments in a more explicit way than the lecture notes.
+The exercises are fine but nothing special (not very many, often computational).
+The typesetting isn't that great.
 (511.6 W21)
  * C.C.
 Lindner and C.A.
 Rodger, _Design Theory_.
 Get this out of the library for the pictures.
 Chapter on affine and projective planes is nice.
-Focus on constructions rather than theorems.
+Focus is on constructions rather than theorems.
 (511.6 L74)
+ * D.R.
+Hughes and F.C.
+Piper, _Design Theory_.
+I got this out of the library but was put off by all the curly capital letters that they use so didn't end up actually reading it.
+(511.6 H89)
  * Robin Hartshorne, _Geometry: Euclid and Beyond_.
 I'm almost cheating putting this book here.
 It covers the finite geometry part of 326, but the real reason you should read it is because it is amazing.
 Hartshorne follows Euclid, putting him on a firm axiomatic foundation.
 The capstone of the book is a discussion of polyhedra.
 You should have a little algebra for the last stretch, but the rest should actually be accessible to a high-school student!
 (516 H33)

+Books I want to read: Watkins, _Combinatorics with an Emphasis on the Theory of Groups_; something on matroids, maybe Wilson?

+### Analysis (332/333)
+Books I want to read/am in the process of reading: baby Rudin (as good as promised); Tao (very chatty and a bit slow for me).